Disney’s All-Star Music Resort Review

 A separate kiddie pool sits toward the back of the Calypso Pool.
 Unfortunately, this pool does not feature a water slide.
 Slides are considered upgrades and are only available at moderate and deluxe resorts.

-The Piano Pool is the secondary pool at All-Star Music.
-It’s on the opposite side of the resort in front of the Country Fair.
+The Piano Pool is All-Star Music’s secondary pool.
+It’s on the opposite side of the resort, in front of the Country Fair.

 This pool is shaped like a baby grand piano.
 Ariel and friends sit near the pool.
 We have a separate article with lots more photos of the pools at All-Star Music.